DOML-Lang/DOML/doml_formal_spec.md

   - *IR*: `pushdec <decimal>` i.e. `pushdec 59.56`
 - `pushstr` pushes string onto stack
   - *IR*: `pushstr <string>` i.e. `pushstr "Bob"`
-- `pushchar` pushes character onto stack
-  - *IR*: `pushchar <character>` i.e. `pushchar 'b'`
 - `pushbool` pushes boolean onto stack
   - *IR*: `pushbool <bool>` i.e. `pushbool true`
 - `push` pushes the default of type
-  - If no decimal point then integer, if decimal point then floating point, if true/false then bool, if single quote then character, if double quote then string.
+  - If no decimal point then integer, if decimal point then floating point, if true/false then bool, if double quote then string.
     - Therefore won't push decimal/object
-  - *IR*: `push <bool/long/double/string/character>` i.e. `push true`
+  - *IR*: `push <bool/long/double/string>` i.e. `push true`
 - `call` performs a function call on the parameter
   - **could** be maintained on a single 'map' with a prefix 'get' (with either a space or a '\_') and with another prefix representing the objects initial creation state (i.e. `System.Color::`)
   - **should** also have a sizeof parameter that refers to how many parameters it pushes.